spundor/Live-Project/README.md

 # **Live Project**
 *Check out this code I created for a live project for a theater website.*

-During my last two weeks of my time at the tech academy, I worked on a team developing a full scale MVC Web App in C#.
+I worked on a team developing a full scale MVC Web App in C#.
 This allowed a simulated experience working in the field by utilizing daily stand-ups, Slack, Azure DevOps, etc. Although there were front end and back end stories, I chose to focus on the back end to further my knowledge of C#.
 I worked on several back end stories and am very proud of the work I accomplished.
 I learned how to work cohesively as a team and utilize the knowledge I already had to research efficiently for subjects I didn’t know as well.

 Below are descriptions and code snippets of the stories I worked on.